-Publishing a book no matter how you do it is best thought of as a entrepreneurial experience.
-You have an idea for a product, in this case a book – how much of the work of making and selling the product are you comfortable doing on your own?
+Publishing a book, regardless of how you do it, is best thought of as a entrepreneurial experience.
+You have an idea for a product (in this case a book): how much of the work of making and selling the product are you comfortable doing on your own?

 From this view a publisher is a business partner.
 They provide funding, expertise, co-ordination and guidance.
 They have in-house editors, designers and proofreaders who will help you.
 For those things you will pay them a fair share of the possible income the book generates.
 This is a good deal if you don’t want to find those experts on your own, or have no interest in co-ordinating the entire project yourself.

 If you can find a good publisher to work with, and plan to write many books, it is absolutely valuable to work with a publisher at least once.
 You will learn from experts and have a safe framework to learn from, a framework you can choose to ignore if you self-publish in the future.

 On other hand, if you’re someone that’s a natural self starter, loves to learn, and are good at finding and leading talented people who have expertise you don’t, self-publishing makes sense.
 You’ll have more control over the book and get more of the rewards.
 But you’ll also have significantly more work to do.